 The required assistive products should be described as precisely as possible on the prescription and any special functions required should also be described.
 It is also advisable for the doctor to explain the necessity of the prescription in more detail on the prescription.
-The GKV assistive product number for the specific product (if available) or an example product should also be listed.
+The SHI-assistive product number for the specific product (if available) or an example product should also be listed.

-The statutory health insurance funds regularly approve assistive products that are listed in the Statuatory Health Insurance's Medical Technical aids register, provided that all necessary requirements are met.
+The Statuatory Health Insurance's Medical Technical aids register regularly approves assistive products that are listed in the Statuatory Health Insurance's Medical Technical aids register, provided that all necessary requirements are met.